-NPR's business news starts with Iran's currency plunging.
+NPR business news starts with global unemployment figures.

 (SOUNDBITE OF MUSIC)